-Another alternative for a subscriber to view local stations, regardless of whether or not their satellite TV company offers local-into-local service, is to install a traditional “rabbit ear” or roof-top antenna in conjunction with a satellite antenna to receive local TV stations for no charge.
+- Subscribers can also receive free, over-the-air, local TV stations, regardless of whether or not their satellite TV company offers local-into-local service, by installing a traditional “rabbit ear” or roof-top antenna in conjunction with their satellite service.
 A subscriber’s ability to receive such over-the-air signals, however, depends on several factors, including geographic location and antenna quality.

-A satellite TV company that chooses to provide local-into-local service must provide subscribers with all of the local broadcast TV stations assigned to the subscriber’s DMA that have asked the satellite TV company to carry them.
-Typically, satellite TV companies also include local Public Broadcasting System (PBS) and other noncommercial stations in their local-into-local service offering.
+A satellite TV company that chooses to provide local-into-local service must provide subscribers with all of the local broadcast TV stations assigned to the subscriber’s DMA that have asked the satellite TV company to carry them and are otherwise qualified.
+(This is commonly referred to as the “carry one, carry all” requirement.)
 If a TV network has more than one local TV station affiliated with it operating in a particular state within the same market, the satellite TV company is required to carry only one of the stations.
-Check with your satellite TV company to determine your DMA, whether the company offers local-into-local service, and what stations are included in the service.
+Check with your satellite TV company to determine your DMA, whether the company offers local-into-local service, and which stations are included in the service.

-If your satellite TV company does not offer local-into-local service and you are deemed “unserved,” you may be eligible to receive distant signals or stations that originate outside of your DMA.
+If your satellite TV company does not offer local-into-local service and you are deemed “unserved,” you may be eligible to receive distant signals (that is, stations that originate outside of your DMA).

 The term “unserved household” includes a household or subscriber that:

-- has a satellite dish that is permanently attached to a recreational vehicle or a commercial truck; or
+- has a satellite dish that is permanently attached to a recreational vehicle or a commercial truck.

 As with local signals, your satellite TV company determines whether to provide distant signals to eligible subscribers and which distant signals to offer.
 Satellite TV companies also may charge an additional fee to local subscribers for these distant signals.
 If you qualify as an “unserved household,” you are eligible to receive no more than two distant network-affiliated signals per day for each TV network.
 Even if you qualify as an unserved household, you cannot receive digital programming aired at an earlier time than it would be aired by local stations in your time zone.